MichaelFarquhar/portfolio/README.md

 ---

-My portfolio website built on Astro, using vanilla HTML and Javascript, styled with Tailwindcss and DaisyUI.
+My portfolio website built on Astro, using vanilla HTML and Javascript, styled with TailwindCSS and DaisyUI.

 The initial design of the site was templated with an [Astro Template](https://github.com/manuelernestog/astro-modern-personal-website) created by Manuel Ernesto.